WBPT

-WBPT (106.9 FM, "Classic Rock 106.9") is a commercial radio station licensed to Homewood, Alabama, and serving Greater Birmingham and Central Alabama.
+WBPT (106.9 FM, "Classic Rock 106.9") is a commercial radio station licensed to Homewood, Alabama, United States, and serving Greater Birmingham and Central Alabama.
 It airs a classic rock format and is owned by SummitMedia, along with six other stations in the cluster.
 The stations share studios in the Cahaba neighborhood in southeast Birmingham.
 WBPT also airs University of Alabama Crimson Tide football.

-WBPT is a Class C0 station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter is atop Red Mountain, amid the towers for many Birmingham-area FM and TV stations.
-WBPT broadcasts using HD Radio technology.
-Its HD2 subchannel plays alternative rock.
-That feeds FM translator W261BX at 100.1 MHz, calling itself "X100.1."
+The transmitter is located atop of Red Mountain.
+WBPT broadcasts using HD Radio technology; the HD2 subchannel plays alternative rock, which feeds FM translator W261BX at 100.1 MHz.